-One of many beetles in the blister beetle family.
-The beetles are part of the Meloidae family, they are called blister beetles for a good reason.
+A few of many beetles in the blister beetle family.
+The beetle is part of the Meloidae family, they are called blister beetles for a good reason.

 How Does a Human Come in Contact?